 No longer can you buy just an individual product; instead users have access to the entire FileMaker platform.
 As one of the top FileMaker Partner Resellers in the world, Jared Ellison will set your expectations for FileMaker User Licensing as he discusses the new and improved licensing and how customers immediately transition to FileMaker User Licensing.

-The FileMaker platform continues to be the leader in creating innovating powerful custom applications for organizations all around the world and works seamlessly across Windows, Mac, iPad, iPhone, and the web.
-The new release of FileMaker 17 platform further emphasizes this.
+The FileMaker platform continues to be the leader in creating innovative, powerful custom applications for organizations all around the world and works seamlessly across Windows, Mac, iPad, iPhone, and the web.
+The new release of the FileMaker 17 platform further emphasizes this.

 FileMaker Go continues to give the platform a competitive edge and this version has many updates related to iOS.
 Organizations can create innovative and rapid custom applications for iOS with infinite ROI.
 Creating prototype applications on the iPad and iPhone is a matter of hours not months.

 FileMaker 17 is a great release and has features everyone can benefit from.
-We look forward to building innovative custom applications using the new tools for Mobile, Web and the Desktop.
+We look forward to building innovative custom applications using the new tools for Mobile, Web, and Desktop.
+If you would like help taking advantage of all the great new features FileMaker 17 offers, contact us today.

 Kevin is CEO and Business Project Manager for DB Services.
 He also a founding member of the FileMaker Partner Council and certified in FileMaker 18, 17, 16, 15, 14, 13, 12, 11, 10, 9, and 8.
 Kevin is passionate about FileMaker as a custom application platform and is constantly on a mission to improve how he approaches each assignment.